 So, answer these questions that relate to your business, and also educate yourself on digital marketing best practices before you start interviewing potential partners.

-If you are ready to start browsing for a partner today, use one of the many directories for marketing agencies in your city.
+If you are ready to start browsing for a partner today, use one of the many directories for marketing agencies in your city like DesignRush for example.